-The AFT represents higher education faculty (both full- and part-time), professional staff and graduate employees, in addition to our preK-12 teachers, paraprofessionals and school-related personnel, healthcare professionals, public employees and early childhood educators.
+The AFT represents higher education faculty (including both full- and part-time), professional staff and graduate employees, in all sectors of higher education – public and private, two-year and four-year institutions of higher education.

 The AFT Higher Education division's mission is to help our affiliates and their members prosper in the face of political, economic and technological forces challenging the most basic assumptions about the union's role on campus.
 Political attacks on public service in general and public higher education in particular have, in part, resulted in:

 - tight budgets, as due to an ongoing, systematic disinvestment in public higher education;